 The negative effects of the pandemic on the aviation industry result mainly from the closure of borders and restrictions to travel.
 Therefore, the industry’s recovery requires a significant focus on facilitation activities and measures, which became a key priority in enhancing the efficiency and effectiveness of the global response to challenges arising because of the pandemic.
 The assurance of coordination amongst relevant state agencies and industry stakeholders and the harmonization of air transport facilitation activities amongst States aim for ensuring efficient and effective border processes and solutions.

-The Bureau works under the direction of the Council, Air Transport Committee, the Committee on Unlawful Interference and the Committee on Joint Support of Air Navigation Services.
+The Bureau works under the direction of the Council, Air Transport Committee, Ad Hoc Cybersecurity Coordination Committee (AHCCC), Aviation Security Committee (ASC), Climate and Environment Committee (CEC) and the Committee on Joint Support of Air Navigation Services.
 Secretariat support is provided to the Committee on Aviation Environmental Protection (CAEP), which is a Committee of Council.

 ICAO plays an essential leadership role in the field of aviation security with the ultimate goal of enhancing civil aviation security worldwide.
-To this end, its efforts are focused primarily on developing and coordinating an effective global policy and legal framework in response to the evolving threat to civil aviation, conducting audits that identify aviation security shortcomings, and assisting States in implementing security Standards and resolving deficiencies.
+To this end, its efforts are focused primarily on developing and coordinating an effective global policy and legal framework in response to the evolving threat to civil aviation.

 In the environmental area, ICAO's overall objective is to enhance the sustainability of international aviation operations by minimizing aircraft noise and the impact of engine emissions on local air quality and the global climate.
 In this field, ATB focuses on: quantifying the impact of aviation on the environment through the development of methodologies, tools, models and databases; and establishing policies, standards and recommended practices to address the impact of aviation on the environment through technological, operational and market-based measures.